This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • In a large skillet, melt 1 tablespoon butter over medium heat.
 Add onions and cook until soft and translucent.

 • In the bowl of a food processor, pulse bread pieces until small crumbs form.
 Add in ground pork, cooked onions, salt, and pepper, and pulse until meat is chopped and mixture clumps together.
+(Use a mixing bowl and your hands to mix if you don't have a food processor.)

 • Form mixture into small meatballs, rolling in your hands or using a cookie scoop.